seaguest/ratelimit/README.md

 # ratelimit

-A distributed ratelimiter based on redis
+A distributed ratelimiter based on lua + redis

 ## Usage